 Yes, I take my kids to Vegas and I love it.
 Now, get that terrified expression off your face and hear me out.
 Most people don’t think about bringing their kids to Las Vegas, but “Sin City” can actually be quite family- friendly.
-Sure this is the city known for indulging in the excess of all that is naughty, but surprisingly there are many activities that parents can enjoy with their kids.
+Sure this is the city known for indulging in the excess of all that is naughty, but surprisingly there are many things for kids to do in Las Vegas as well as their parents.
 The beauty of Las Vegas is that it can be whatever you want it to be; it can be the place you go to let your hair down and get wild, but it can also be a great family getaway.
 It can also be very expensive if you’re not careful and Hot Mama is always careful.

 At a Glance...

 - 2 Drop your bags!

 - 3 Get your grub on!

 - 6 That’s A Wrap!